ManojChandran/eduk8snotes/notes/chapter_02_Kube_Architecture.md

 # Introduction
 Last chapter we gone have through the kubernetes basics, now lets try to deep dive into kubernets architecture.

+### What are application running in kubernetes called?
+Application running in kubernetes are called `workloads`.

 ### Where does the `workloads` run in Kubenetes?
 Workloads run in POD's.